eth-cscs/alps-uenv/docs/pkg-reframe.md

     When running this test suite with a uenv, only the subset of the test suite that is relevant for the uenv will be run.

-Setting up tests for an uenv requires making changes to two repositories:
+Setting up tests for a uenv requires making changes to two repositories:

 * [eth-cscs/alps-uenv] **adding metadata to the uenv** to be used by ReFrame to:
     * load the uenv and configure the environment so that it is ready to run tests;